CODIAS LAW

 Direct Harm to U.S. Citizens

-Immigration fraud is not a technical violation.
-It is a deeply personal form of exploitation that inflicts emotional, financial, legal, reputational, and social harm.
+DHC is not a technical violation.
+It is a deeply personal form of criminal fraud and exploitation that inflicts emotional, financial, legal, reputational, and social harm.
 The citizens who contact us rarely begin with the word “fraud.”
 They begin with confusion, betrayal, and the feeling that their lives collapsed overnight.

-There is emotional harm—manipulation, gaslighting, sudden withdrawal, and calculated mistreatment inside intimate relationships.
-There is financial harm—drained savings, coerced support, litigation costs, and the long shadow of the I-864.
-There is legal harm—false allegations that spark restraining orders, criminal investigations, and family-court disadvantages.
-There is reputational harm—lies becoming paperwork, paperwork becoming process, and process becoming public record.
-And there is social harm—familial isolation while a foreign national methodically constructs an immigration narrative that casts the citizen as the aggressor.
+There is mental harm — manipulation, gaslighting, sudden withdrawal, and calculated mistreatment inside intimate relationships.
+There is financial harm — drained savings, coerced support, litigation costs, and the long shadow of the I-864.
+There is legal harm — false allegations that spark restraining orders, criminal investigations, and family-court disadvantages.
+There is reputational harm — lies becoming paperwork, paperwork becoming process, and process becoming public record.
+And there is social harm — familial isolation while a foreign national methodically constructs an immigration narrative that casts the citizen as the aggressor.

-What makes these harms even more devastating is that the system meant to protect citizens often ignores them.
+What makes these harms devastating is that the system meant to protect citizens often ignores them.
 ICE rarely investigates.
 DOJ rarely prosecutes.
-USCIS—according to the Government Accountability Office—lacks even a national antifraud strategy.
+USCIS — according to the Government Accountability Office — lacks even a national antifraud strategy.
 Internal data obtained by our firm revealed that in key fraud-sensitive categories, USCIS denies cases for fraud at rates approaching zero.
-In effect, the nation’s immigration system has no functioning antifraud mechanism at all.
+The nation’s immigration system has no meaningful functioning antifraud mechanism at all.

 A National Epidemic

 Immigration fraud is far broader than the public realizes.
-Marriage-based fraud remains a major category—including one-sided marriage fraud, VAWA fraud, and I-751 fraud—but U.S. citizens are also targeted through U visa fraud, T visa fraud, visitor-visa fraud, and other schemes driven by immigration incentives.
+In terms of volume, Marriage fraud remains the single largest category — including one-sided marriage fraud, VAWA fraud, and I-751 fraud — but U.S. citizens are also targeted through U visa fraud, T visa fraud, and other schemes driven by immigration incentives.
 The incentives are powerful: expedited residency, exemptions from visa caps, accelerated citizenship, and substantial leverage in state proceedings.

-Congress has given the executive branch sweeping authority to prevent and respond to immigration fraud.
+Congress has given the executive branch sweeping authority to prevent, detect, and respond to immigration fraud.
 Yet that authority is rarely used.
-The tools exist—what is missing is the will.
+The tools exist — what is missing is the will.

 What Drives Us

-Codias Law was created because these citizens deserved more—more expertise, more advocacy, more protection, and more honesty from a system that had failed them.
-They deserved attorneys who put their interests—not the interests of foreign nationals—at the center of every decision.
+Codias Law was created because these citizens deserved more — more expertise, more advocacy, more protection, and more honesty from a system that had failed them.
+They deserved an attorney who put their interests — not the interests of foreign nationals — at the center of every decision.
 They deserved real investigations, rigorous legal analysis, and a firm willing to confront the government institutions that ignored them.

 We accept only a limited number of matters to maintain the highest standards of care.
-Every timeline we build, every fraud assessment we issue, every federal filing we submit is crafted with meticulous precision to withstand scrutiny by agencies, investigators, and courts.
+Every investigation we conduct, every fraud assessment we develop, every federal filing we submit is crafted with meticulous precision to withstand scrutiny by agencies, investigators, and courts.
 The stakes for our clients are too high for anything less.

 If you are a U.S. citizen harmed by immigration fraud, you have likely been dismissed, disbelieved, or made to feel invisible.
 You deserve better.
 You deserve someone who understands what happened, knows the law, and is willing to confront the system on your behalf.